-LOW RISK MEDIUM RISK HIGH RISK Post signage of cleaning protocols and visual indicators of proper spacing.
+LOW RISK MEDIUM RISK HIGH RISK Schools are in the green risk level unless otherwise posted.
 Locker room use may be limited.
-Facility should be set up with visual indicators of proper spacing between participants using cones, tape, or other visual indicators.
+Facility may be set up with visual indicators of proper spacing between participants using cones, tape, or other visual indicators.
 All in-person activities may cease.